The browser is not supported

 Which trail is suitable for beginners?

-Not every trail is suitable for starting with the e-MTB.
-However, there are many routes that are perfect for first experiences – fun to ride, but without risk.
+Not every trail is suitable for beginners to e-MTB.
+However, there are many routes that are perfect for your first ride.
+Make sure you research your route before starting to ensure it is suitable for your riding level.

 Few technical challenges